movementlabsxyz/movement/protocol-units/bridge/move-modules/README.md

 Do you want to publish this package under the resource account's address 0xdc04f3645b836fd1c0c2bd168b186cb98d70206122069d257871856e7a1834a7? [yes/no]
 ```

-However, because dummy values `0xcafe` for origin address and `0xc3bb...` for resource address are included for testing in `Move.toml` already, you'll likely get this instead:
+However, because dummy values `0xcafe` for origin address and `0xc3bb...` for resource addresses are included for testing in `Move.toml` already, you'll likely get this instead:

 ```
 {